caitlinch/treelikeness-metrics/README.md

 2. Create the conda environment `gene_filtering` using the `environment.yaml` file
 3. Prepare simulated alignments
     + The script `code/01_simulations.R` will generate both sets of simulated alignments (random tree simulations and introgression simulations)
-    + To simulate each alignment:
-    + For the random tree simulations:
-          1. One or more trees with the correct number of taxa are randomly generated
-          2. DNA is simulated along each tree (such that each tree has an equal proportion of sites within the alignment)
-          3. The alignments are concatenated, resulting in a single sequence alignment with multiple underlying evolutionary histories
-    + For the introgression simulations:
-          1. A single tree with the correct number of taxa is randomly generated
-          2. An introgression event is added to the tree
-          3. The reticulate evolutionary history is entered into ms to generate gene trees
-          4. DNA is simulated along each gene tree
-          5. The alignments for each gene tree are concatenated
+    + The random tree simulations mimic decreased treelikeness by increasing the number of evolutionary histories present within an alignment
+    + The introgression simulations mimic decreased treelikeness by increasing the proportion of sites within the alignment impacted by a single introgression event
 4. Apply treelikeness metrics
     + The script `code/02_apply_treelikeness_metrics.R` will fully replicate our analysis by applying each treelikeness metric to each simulated alignment
     + To apply specific treelikeness metrics to a single alignment, use the functions in the script `code/func_metrics.R`